Raflbp/School-cybersecurity/Flag Hunters.md

 O enunciado do desafio é o seguinte:

 > "Lyrics jump from verses to the refrain kind of like a subroutine call.
 There's a hidden refrain this program doesn't print by default.
 Can you get it to print it?
 There might be something in it for you.
-The program's source code can be downloaded **here**.
+The program's source code can be downloaded here.
 Connect to the program with netcat:
 > `$ nc verbal-sleep.picoctf.net 56688`"

 Ao baixar e abrir o código, temos o seguinte script em Python: